larrylawl/TimetableGenerator/README.md

 #Dentistry|"Singapore 119083"
 #Medicine_and_Nursing|"Singapore 119228"

+## API
+1. Consider allowing arguments from user's input to fix timeslots of modules (if it's preallocated etc)

 ## Notes
-If classes are the same, they MUST go together
+1. If classes are the same, they MUST go together
-Temp removed D&E for their lecture type/tutorial goes on the same timing, which will mess the algo up
+2. Temp removed D&E for their lecture type/tutorial goes on the same timing, which will mess the algo up